Observing cities as a complex system: Scaling infrastructure of cities

 The BASE model decomposes distances into four multiplicative components \cite{prieto2023scaling}.
 Inspired by an ellipse, we measure the Elongation of a city.
 The mean distance between two random points inside an ellipse has no closed solution, but an approximation can be constructed by considering the ratio between the major and the minor axis \cite{parry2000probability}.
 Thus, we define the Elongation $E_i$ as

 where $M_i$ is the longest distance between any two buildings (so the major axis of the ``ellipse'' formed by the city) and where $2\sqrt{B_i A_i / \pi}$ is the smallest possible diameter of a circle with $B_i A_i$ as a footprint (so the minor axis of that ``ellipse'').
 We obtain a coefficient $E_i \geq 1$ concerning the number or area of buildings, where $E_i = 1$ indicates a perfectly round city.
 Here, if a city is a scaled version of another, the elongation $E_i$ should remain the same.
-For example, in a city that has four times the number of buildings, then distances also grow, including doubling the maximum distance and doubling the smallest diameter, so $E_i$ remains the same.
-From the data corresponding to the buildings of a city, we can directly measure the number of buildings, $B_i$, their mean area $A_i$, the mean distance $D_i$ and the maximum distance $M_i$, so we can also compute the Elongation $E_i$ and obtain the Sprawl, given by
+For example, in a city that has four times the number of buildings, distances also grow, including doubling the maximum distance and doubling the smallest diameter, so $E_i$ remains the same.
+From the data corresponding to the buildings of a city, we can directly measure the number of buildings, $B_i$, their mean area $A_i$, the mean distance $D_i$, and the maximum distance $M_i$, so we can also compute the Elongation $E_i$ and obtain the Sprawl, given by

 for $\gamma = 45^2 \pi^{3/2} / 2^{13} \approx 1.38$.
 The most relevant part is that the components of the BASE model are comparable across cities of different sizes.
-One way to interpret the Elongation and the Sprawl of a city is that the mean distance between buildings in cities increases proportionally to $\sqrt{S_i E_i}$, so if a city has an elongation value of $E_i = 4$ then the mean distance between buildings is double because the city is Elongated.
+One way to interpret the Elongation and the Sprawl of a city is that the mean distance between buildings in cities increases proportionally to $\sqrt{S_i E_i}$, so if a city has an elongation value of $E_i = 4$, then the mean distance between buildings is double because the city is Elongated.
 Similarly, for the Sprawl $S_i$ and its impact on distances. }

 { To analyse the impact of the population, we can compute the scaling coefficient of each component of the BASE model separately.
-First, in terms of the footprint of a city ($BA$).
+First, regarding the footprint of a city ($BA$).
 In Africa, the number of buildings within a city grows with population, with roughly one extra building for every 2.6 people \cite{prieto2023scaling}.
 However, that number decreases slightly with size, reflecting some shared infrastructure, with $\beta_B = 0.981 \pm 0.007$.
 The average size of buildings also grows slightly with city size, with a coefficient $\beta_A = 0.067 \pm 0.005$.
 That means that if city $C_2$ has twice the population of the city $C_1$, then the average size of their buildings is $A_2/A_1 = 2^{0.067} \approx 1.05$.
-Thus, in a city with twice the population, the average area of buildings increases by about 5\%. }
+Thus, in a city with twice the population, the average building area increases by about 5\%. }